gamesbook/pyprototypr/docs/core_shapes.rst

       It has the following properties based on the defaults:

-      - lower left at x-position 0cm and at y-position 0cm
+      - lower left at the absolute page x-position 0cm and at y-position 0cm i.e. the margins are ignore
-      - set of 2 x 2 dots, spaced 1cm apart
+      - a set, spaced 1cm apart, extending to the right- and top- margins
 ===== ======

 Example 2.